How to Prevent Structural Moisture in Roof Systems

 - Low-slope drainage sections

-Preventive inspection of these areas helps reduce the likelihood of hidden water entry.
+These locations frequently develop small failures that allow water entry.
+Preventive inspection of these areas helps reduce the likelihood of hidden water entry before moisture reaches structural framing.

 Keep Roof Drainage Systems Working Properly

 Water that cannot drain properly increases the likelihood of moisture entering structural components.
-Maintaining drainage systems ensures that water flows safely away from the roof.
+Maintaining drainage systems ensures that water flows safely away from vulnerable roof areas.

 Drainage maintenance includes: